javajosh/simpatico/kata/proximity-coherence.md

 const result = [head(slug), nav(blogArticleSlugCache), article(fileName)].join('\n');
 console.log(result)
 ```

 Article changes invalidate both the fileCache entry and 2 blogCache entries (one for the file, and one for the blog to which it is associated).
 The missing resource triggers a recompute.
 For a missing blog resource, we reconstruct the whole thing.

 Head and nav resource references should be root-relative.
 Article references can be resource relative.

-## A novel way: do it in the client with dynamic code.
-We pick a very simple, very late-executing method of coherence:
-  1. Pick a special resource name, say `site.js`.
-  1. Every directory has 0 or 1 of these files.
-  1. The DOM reads every `site.js` up to root in reverse order, skipping missing files.
-  1. The DOM executes the script(s)

-The simplest case is just one `site.js` at root which is executed by all resources.
-This setup is mirrored by `style.css`.
-Site.js is mostly going to consist of HTML template strings.
-Head has already loaded, but it can be modified.
-This solution very quickly segues into traditional templating.

 Consistency has 3 basic parts: look, behavior, and content.
 Shared sub-resources can easily achieve consistency of look (css) and behavior (js).